-Our vitamin and minerals help boost the egg and sperm quality and contain antioxidants help to protect from damage caused by toxins.
+Our vitamins and minerals help boost the egg and sperm quality and contain antioxidants that help to protect from damage caused by toxins.
 This is especially important if you are older or have unexplained infertility, as studies have shown there is oxidative damage to egg health in these groups.

 A diet high in these (and low in good quality monounsaturated fats such as avocados, nuts and olive oil) can have real implications on fertility as they can cause our cell membranes to harden and increases infertility risks by creating problems with ovulation and fertilisation.

-Refined sugars: such as white bread, white rice, pasta, instant oats, sugary drinks, anything ‘sweet, sticky and fluffy’ such as cakes, donuts, pastries.
+Refined sugars: such as white bread, white rice, pasta, instant oats, sugary drinks, and anything ‘sweet, sticky and fluffy’ such as cakes, doughnuts, and pastries.

 Changing the types of carbohydrates you consume can impact your fertility significantly.
-This could be due to the effects on rising blood sugar levels and the effects that has on increased inflammation in the body.
+This could be due to the effects of rising blood sugar levels and the effects that have on increased inflammation in the body.
 These can also impact key fertility hormones such as testosterone, which impacts sufferers of Polycystic Ovarian Syndrome (PCOS).

-When planning your meals think protein first: beans, lentils, tofu, nuts, and then add your vegetables.
+When planning your meals think about protein first: beans, lentils, tofu, nuts, and then add your vegetables.